 The next rate is 13.5%.
 This is applied to most ‘personal’ services.
 Examples include car repairs, cleaning, construction work and domestic electricity supply.

 Below that is the second reduced rate of 9% which applies to the hospitality sector, for things such as meals and accommodation.
 Alcoholic drinks are not included.
 However, non-alcoholic drinks are included.

 There is also a zero rate which covers most unprepared food, books and general non-luxury items.

 One of the most confusing aspects of the system to new business owners is the difference between exempt and zero-rated VAT.

-The net effect is the same for the sales side.
+The net effect is the same when it comes to sales.
 Zero-rated businesses may claim the tax back on their purchases.

 Your Business Must Be Compliant